donrolih/ChannelMixingDiscretization.jl/README.md

 ```

 # Examples
 Some examples are in the /notebooks folder.
+Most of them take a hybridisation function, discretize it and
+then reconstruct it to compare with the original.